The Captive (2014 film): Plot

 Cassandra begins chatting online with a young girl, trying to entice her to meet.
-When Nicole arrives home, she finds Jeffrey using his own niece as bait to infiltrate the child porn community and immediately shuts off the web cam.
+When Nicole arrives home, she finds Jeffrey using his own niece as bait to infiltrate the child porn community and immediately shuts off the webcam.
 Mika secretly turns the webcam back on to watch their fight and reconsiders Willy's offer regarding Nicole.

 Nicole attends a dinner held in her honor where she is drugged and kidnapped by Vicky, a woman working for Mika.

 While transporting trees in his truck, Matthew stays overnight at a motel.
 He wakes to find the trees have been taken and left in a trail that ultimately leads him to a remote location where he finds Cassandra.
 Cassandra resists leaving with him and Matthew does not understand why until Mika appears and tranquilizes him; Mika had arranged the meeting to watch their reunion.

-Mika locks Nicole in a van and tells her to tell her story into a microphone.
+Mika locks Nicole in a van and tells her to tell her story in a microphone.

 At the ice skating rink, Vicky questions Cassandra's former skating partner, Albert, about their history, pressuring him for details on how he was impacted by the disappearance.
 Matthew overhears this and follows Vicky to a restaurant, where he eavesdrops as Vicky plays a recording of her conversation with Albert for Mika.
-Matthew calls Jeffrey with their location and plants his phone's GPS on Mika's vehicle.
+Matthew calls Jeffrey with their location and plants his GPS-enabled phone on Mika's vehicle.

 Matthew goads the diner staff to call the police by being disruptive.
 He confronts the abductors to buy more time and steals Vicky's cell phone.
 She and Mika chase Matthew in their vehicle, shooting at his truck.
 Matthew escapes by driving by the diner again, where multiple police cars have responded to the staff's earlier calls.

 Jeffrey tracks Matthew's phone and locates Mika's house.
-Jeffrey is shot by Vicky before he kills her and fatally wounds Mika, who dies while being interrogated for Nicole's location.
-The Lane family is reunited at the police station and visit Jeffrey as he recovers in the hospital.
+Jeffrey is shot by Vicky, but she is killed by another officer.
+Jeffrey then fatally wounds Mika, who dies while being interrogated for Nicole's location.
+The Lane family is reunited at the police station, and then Tina and Cassandra visit Jeffrey as he recovers in the hospital.
 The police finally find and rescue Nicole.